 As a dog lover you likely know of Coachella or La Quinta for the annual dog show held at the exact same location as the Coachella Music Festival but this year dog lovers got a surprise at the Coachella music festival.
-Dog lovers were were graced with the wonderful dog art installations created by Oana Stănescu.
+Dog lovers were graced with the wonderful dog art installations created by Oana Stănescu.

 It was fun and again not too surprising to learn that Picasso was a huge dog lover and placed many dogs in his paintings when he needed to add interest.